DanilGolikov/JmeterNamesTemplater/README.md

 ```

 ### Counter Access
-ПExample of how to access counters:</br>
+Example of how to access counters:</br>
 `#{name(command,format)}` - IMPORTANT!
 If you don't specify the last two parameters, you must still keep the commas, e.g. `#{name(,)}`</br>
 `name` - The name of the counter</br>
 `command` - The command that determines the counter's return value.
 By default, addAndGet is used</br>